 For information about program costs, location, scheduling and more, contact email@example.com

-Watch Video: Through an grant, the KU Department of Occupational Therapy Education has developed a program that teaches children with autism how to swim.
+Above: Through an grant, the KU Department of Occupational Therapy Education has developed a program that teaches children with autism how to swim.
+Watch video

 Lisa Mische Lawson, Ph.D., CTRS, is director of the Sensory Supported Swimming program and is a Certified Therapeutic Recreation Specialist.
-She has 20 years of experience in developing and managing recreation programs for individuals with disabilities.
+She has more than 20 years of experience in developing and managing recreation programs for individuals with disabilities.
 Mische Lawson is active in the swim community as a US Master's swimmer with KC Blazers Masters.

 Lauren Foster, OTD, OTR/L, an adjunct faculty member, continues to support the program as a consultant from her position as a pediatric occupational therapist in Washington, D.C.
 Foster swam competitively from grade school through college and has coached all levels of swimmers.

 Interested in becoming a swim instructor?
 Please contact the program firstname.lastname@example.org.